 Paneer Masala is made by simmering paneer cubes in an onion tomato masala along with basic Indian spices.
 Cashews and cream are not added to this dish.

-Paneer Butter Masala is made by cooking paneer pieces in a rich and creamy onion, tomatoes, and cashews gravy/sauce.
+Paneer Butter Masala is made by cooking paneer pieces in rich and creamy onion, tomatoes, and cashew gravy/sauce.
 The dish is loaded with cream and butter.

 Dhaba style Paneer Masala recipe

 Making this dish at home is a piece of cake, but needs a bit of patience. time and patience.
 You just need a one-pot to cook.
 Check the pro tips, I’ve shared all the tips to make a perfect Dhaba style Paneer Masala.

 You can make the paneer masala dish dry or gravy.
 Adjust the spices as per your preference from mild to medium to spicy.